Structure Adaptive Elastic-Net: Introduction

-Another novel contribution of the paper is that we introduce the approximate message-passing (AMP) algorithm and the corresponding state evolution theory to the SA-Lasso framework.
+Another novel contribution of the paper is that we introduce the approximate message-passing (AMP) algorithm and the corresponding state evolution theory to the SA-Enet framework.
 The AMP algorithm was inspired by belief propagation in graphical models and has made a significant impact on compressed sensing; see, for example, \cite{bayati11,bayati12,dmm09,dmm10a,dmm10b}.
-Here we adopt the idea to develop an AMP algorithm for the SA-Lasso estimator to speed up its computation.
-We further study the asymptotic risk of the SA-Lasso estimator in the large system limit (that is, $n/p_n\rightarrow \delta\in (0,\infty)$, where $n$ denotes the sample size and $p_n$ denotes the number of features) through the state evolution equation associated with the AMP algorithm.
+Here we develop the AMP algorithm to study the asymptotic behavior of SA-Enet.
+Suppose, we observe responses from $n$ samples and corresponding to each of them covariate information of $p_n$ features is also available.
+In the AMP framework with the large system limit as $n/p_n\rightarrow \delta\in (0,\infty)$, we study the asymptotic risk of the estimator using the state evolution equations associated with the AMP algorithm.
 These results shed new light on the applicability of the AMP and the state evolution theory in the structure-adaptive framework.
-Our numerical study confirms the practical relevance of the theory in predicting the finite sample risk of SA-Lasso.
-The usefulness and the superiority of our method is demonstrated through both simulations and a real data application.
+Our numerical study confirms the practical relevance of the theory in predicting the finite sample risk of the SA-Enet.
+The usefulness and the superiority of our method are demonstrated through both simulations and a real data application.

 The rest of the article is organized as follows.
-In Section~\ref{methodology}, we define the SA-Lasso, provide some motivation behind it, and discuss ways of incorporating different structural information.
-Section~\ref{sec: amp} provides the AMP algorithms for the SA-Lasso (with a single iteration) under the group and the covariate-dependent structures, which is a novel contribution to the best of our knowledge.
-Finally, in Section~\ref{numeric}, we validate our claims through simulation studies and a motivating application to the chronic lymphocytic leukemia (CLL) data in molecular biology and precision medicine.
+In Section~\ref{sec: Methodology}, we define the SA-Enet estimator, provide some motivation behind it, and discuss ways of incorporating different structural information.
+Section~\ref{sec: Approximate message passing algorithm and state evolution} provides the AMP algorithms for the SA-Enet under the group and the covariate-dependent structures which is a novel contribution to the best of our knowledge.
+Finally, in Sections \ref{sec: Simulation Study}--\ref{sec: Drug response prediction in leukemia samples} we validate our claims through a wide variety of simulation studies and a motivating application to the chronic lymphocytic leukemia (CLL) data in molecular biology and precision medicine.
+Section~\ref{sec: Conclusion} concludes with a discussion.